-RAD is not a martial arts program, however, the 9-hour RAD course is taught here in Westlake by Chris Schumann, a certified RAD Instructor and a Black Belt in Hapkido.
+RAD is not a martial arts program.
+The 9-hour RAD course is taught here in Westlake by Officer Ann Smith, a certified RAD Instructor.
 The RAD System of Physical Defense is currently being taught at many colleges and universities.
 This system of realistic defense is designed to arm women with the knowledge and experience they need to make an educated decision about resistance.

 The class is offered to women who live and/or work in the City of Westlake and is taught at the Westlake Police Department.
 There is a maximum of eight students per class.
 Watch for class information on this site and in the Mayor's Newsletter.
 Click here for additional information and for an application.

 There is nothing quite like first-hand learning experiences — and Westlake Police Department’s Ride Along Program provides just that.
 Available to students and residents of the city, a rider can observe the tasks of an officer as he/she patrols the city for an entire or partial shift.
 Officers answer participant questions and explain some of their duties, making for an educational and informative ride.